Cbot-XRPL/URI-Token-Remit/README.md

 ### URI Parmeters

 - URI: Pointer to your asset.
-Use the [XRPL Hex Visualizer](https://transia-rnd.github.io/xrpl-hex-visualizer/) to convert your BURI to a hex string
+Use the [XRPL Hex Visualizer](https://transia-rnd.github.io/xrpl-hex-visualizer/) to convert your BURI to a hex string before use in hook params.
-- URIL: The lenght in bytes of the URI
+- URIL: The lenght in bytes of the URI / 2.
+Use the [XRPL Hex Visualizer](https://transia-rnd.github.io/xrpl-hex-visualizer/) to convert your BURI to a unit64 before use in hook params.
 - NUM: A number key in the hook for sorting.
 Use the [XRPL Hex Visualizer](https://transia-rnd.github.io/xrpl-hex-visualizer/) to convert your BURI to a unit64 before use in hook params.
 - DEL: List the number key of the URI you want to delete